Cal vs. Arizona NCAA Football Odds, Plays and Insights | November 6, 2021

 - Arizona's games this year have hit the over on three of eight set point totals (37.5%).

-- This year the Wildcats put up seven fewer points per game (16.8) than the Golden Bears surrender (23.8).
+- This season the Wildcats average seven fewer points per game (16.8) than the Golden Bears surrender (23.8).

-- In games that Arizona picks up more than 366.4 yards, the team is 3-0 against the spread and 0-3 overall.
+- Arizona is 3-0 against the spread and 0-3 overall when the team churns out more than 366.4 yards.

-- The Wildcats have turned the ball over 17 times this season, five more turnovers than the Golden Bears have forced (12).
+- This year the Wildcats have turned the ball over 17 times, five more than the Golden Bears' takeaways (12).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.